 Other points to take note of are clean headroom and tonal characteristics.
 Is your amp going to be a pedal-platform or do you want to bathe in glorious power-tube overdrive?
 Are you looking for Vox chime or Marshall grind?
 Black-panel sparkle or tweed raunch?
 Modern high-gain or stoner sludge?
 What about onboard reverb?
 There are a lot of choices out there.

-The best tube amplifiers in 2020 – at a glance:
+The best tube amplifiers to buy in 2021 at a glance:

 - Supro 1696RT Black Magick